Last Updated on 26/10/2023 by Clotilde Passalacqua

 BEST PLACES TO STAY IN MONTENEGRO: LAKE SKADAR

 Speaking of Montenegro, it is easy to be repetitive in the description of so much enchanting natural beauty, but Lake Skadar is no exception.

-The lake is located 2/3 in Montengro and 1/3 in Albania, and is the largest lake in southern Europe.
+The lake is located 2/3 in Montenegro and 1/3 in Albania, and is the largest lake in southern Europe.
 Not yet part of the Unesco world heritage sites, but still declared a National park.

 Many people choose to visit the lake in a day from Kotor, as it is just over 1 hour drive, but if you decide to stay here you will really have the opportunity to switch off and immerse yourself in nature … in the few free moments from all the available activities in the area.

-Deciding to stay a couple of days at lake Skadar is an excellent alternative to staying on the coast.
-The beaches of southern Montenegro are still easily accessible, but here you have the possibility of an even less touristic and more relaxing stay, without forgetting that even on the Skadar lake there are organised beaches if you need to cool off in summer.
+Deciding to stay a couple of days at Lake Skadar is an excellent alternative to staying on the coast.
+The beaches of southern Montenegro are still easily accessible, but here you have the possibility of an even less touristic and more relaxing stay, without forgetting that even on the Skadar Lake there are organised beaches if you need to cool off in summer.

 Lake Skadar accomodation